tunjid/me/readme.md

 #### Paging as state

-Pagination is implemented as a function of the current page and grid size:
+Pagination is implemented as a function of the current page and number of columns in the grid:

 ```
 [out of bounds]                    -> Evict from memory